 Works of the Federal Government are also not eligible for copyright protection and are a part of the public domain.
 These works are specifically defined —”a ‘work of the United States Government’ is a work prepared by an officer or employee of the United States Government as part of that person’s official duties” (17 U.S. Code § 101).
 That said, we cannot simply assume anything posted or published by the federal government is free of copyright.

-For works created and published in the United States after 1989, the copyright term is the life of the author plus 70 years.
+For works created and published in the United States after 1978, the copyright term is the life of the author plus 70 years.
+Any works published prior to 1927 are in the public domain.

 Fair use is a limitation to copyright set forth in 17 U.S. Code § 107 for purposes such as criticism and commentary.
 There are four factors of fair use, each of which must be considered in an analysis: